Registered Associate Nutritionist (ANutr)

 - Direct Entry – for graduates of any AfN Accredited Degree Programme (within the last 3 years).

-- Entry via Portfolio – for graduates of any nutrition science degree programmes not accredited by AfN, or for those who graduated from an accredited degree more than 3 years ago.
+- Entry via Portfolio – for graduates of any nutrition science degree programme not accredited by AfN, or for those who graduated from an accredited degree more than 3 years ago.

 Click here to see which are AfN Accredited Programmes.